timothymaz/OCR-Screenshot-To-Clipboard/README.md

-# Screen Capture and OCR
+# OCR Screenshot Tool

-This Python program allows you to capture a specified area of your screen using a GUI, perform OCR on the captured image, and copy the extracted text to your clipboard.
-The program can be activated by pressing Shift + i on your keyboard.
+This tool allows you to take a screenshot of your screen, select a specific area with your mouse, perform OCR (Optical Character Recognition) on the selected area, and copy the recognized text to your clipboard.
+## Requirements

+    Python 3.6 or later
+    Packages listed in requirements.txt

 ## Installation

-### To run this program, you will need to install the following packages:

-    pytesseract
-    Pillow
-    pyscreenshot
-    keyboard
-    tkinter (should be pre-installed with Python)

-### You can install these packages using pip:

-    pip install pytesseract Pillow pyscreenshot keyboard
+    Clone this repository or download the source code Install the required packages by running pip install -r requirements.txt Run the script Main-OCR-Screeenshot-To-Clipboard.py

 ## Usage

-To use the program, run the Main-OCR-Screeenshot-To-Clipboard.py file.
-Once the program is running, press Shift + i to activate the GUI for capturing the screen.

-Use your mouse to select the area of the screen that you want to capture.
-Once you've selected the area, the program will perform OCR on the captured image and copy the extracted text to your clipboard.
+    Press the hotkey Shift + I to activate the screenshot tool Use your mouse to select the area of the screen that you want to capture The recognized text will be automatically copied to your clipboard
-## Limitations

-This program has only been tested on Windows 10.
-It may not work on other operating systems.
+##Dependencies

+    keyboard for detecting hotkeys
+    pyperclip for copying text to clipboard
+    pyscreenshot for taking screenshots
+    pytesseract for performing OCR on the selected area Pillow for image processing

 ## License

-This program is licensed under the MIT License.
-Feel free to use and modify it for your own purposes.
+### This project is licensed under the MIT License.
+See the LICENSE file for details.